By Duchess Marieke

 Some events may have formal, organized “SCA Youth Activities.”
 For these, the parents may drop off their children and then go elsewhere.
 These official Youth Activities must be overseen and coordinated by a warranted (and background-checked) Youth Officer.
 Youth Activities must always have two unrelated adults present (not necessarily background-checked) and in line of sight with the minors.
 The official rules for Youth Activities are found in the Society Seneschal’s Handbook, http://socsen.sca.org/wp-content/uploads/2014/04/Seneschals-Handbook-041214.pdf, pages 22-23.

-In certain cases, the SCA requires that we charge non-members at events $5 more than members.
+In certain cases, the SCA requires that we collect an extra $5 from adult non-members.
 The money is kept separate and sent to SCA Corporate Headquarters – it does not add to our event income or profit.
 It complicates our fee structures and budgeting, so if you are confused, consult with the Exchequer.
-This $5 member discount applies whenever a “site fee” is charged.
+We are required to state this in our event publicity as a $5 member discount, rather than as a non-member surcharge.
+This situation applies whenever a “site fee” is charged.
 For minors, if there’s a discounted admission fee, they do not need to pay the extra $5.
 SCA members who want to take advantage of the $5 membership discount must provide proof of membership (such as a membership card) at the Gate.
 If the event is funded “by donation” then this section does not apply.

 Autocrats need to know that there are some odd rules about what we can and can’t spend money on.
 For example, we can’t use shire funds to furnish alcohol as part of the feast or event (but it’s fine for individual guests to bring and share alcohol, if the site permits this.)
 Most expenses related to the event (food, supplies) should be built into the event’s budget.
 Consult with the Exchequer if you’re not sure about what’s a legitimate expense.